 Read Robert Lang’s book on psychotherapy on Amazon.

-It seemed time to do a podcast on Freud.
-The subtitle of this episode is “Don’t Throw Freud out with the Bathwater”.
-Too many people dismiss Freud because he had a few controversial ideas, but as I try to point out in this podcast, many of Freud’s ideas were very influential and can, with a little attention, be seen in everyday life.
+Too many people dismiss Freud because he had a few controversial ideas, but I try to point out that many of Freud’s ideas were very influential and can, with a little attention, be seen in everyday life.

 Click the image below to see a concept map of the defense mechanisms discussed in this episode.